neal-p/EZ-TS/README.md

 copy the code to your home directory with
 'git clone https://github.com/neal-p/autots.git'

-enter directory and run the ./init.sh to make autots tools easily accessible
+enter directory and run the 'bash init.sh' to make autots tools easily accessible

 To setup workflow, in a directory of optimized log files, run 'autots-setup' This will create the workflow architecture and set up all calculations with the default parameters set in /home/USER/autots/config.py